navruzk/reddit_comment_analysis/README.md

 ### Installing

-All required libraries can be downloaded from inside of the notebook.
+All required libraries can be downloaded from the notebook.

 ## Authors